vsok/jquery.iepngfix/README.md

 This code amalgates various solutions to this problem that I found elsewhere on the Internet with a few additions and packages it all as a friendly jQuery plugin.

+## Demo

+In the future I plan on adding a standalone demo for this technique.
+If anyone would like to contribute this feel free to fork and send a pull request, and I will credit you in this README file!

 ## Notes

 Use jquery.iepngfix.min.js for production.
 Minified using [Douglas Crawford's](http://javascript.crockford.com/) [JSMin](http://www.crockford.com/javascript/jsmin.html) utility.